 A much more accessible area

-This will be a significant encouragement to sustainable and non-car transport and will represent a complete shift in how local, and future, communities get around the area.
+This will be a significant encouragement to sustainable and non-vehicle transport, and will represent a complete shift in how existing and future communities get around the area.

-The area will also be designed and built with the needs of disabled people and wheelchair users in mind from the start.
+The area will also be designed and built with the needs of disabled people and wheelchair users in mind.
 The Brent Cross Cricklewood Consultative Access Forum, made up of local representatives and chaired by an access expert, will also review and comment on designs at every stage.